Why Negative Goals Sabotage Your Success

 - Negative: “Stop overspending”

-- Positive: “Build a 3-month emergency fund”
+- Positive: “Save $200 every month toward a 3-month emergency fund”

 - Negative: “Don’t go into debt”